 Australia's Olympic Softball Team Arrives in Japan

-Ota, Gunma Pref., June 1 (Jiji Press)--The Australia women's softball team competing in the Tokyo Olympics this summer arrived in Japan on Tuesday, becoming the first group of foreign athletes to visit the country since the games were postponed last year due to the COVID-19 pandemic.
+Narita, Chiba Pref., June 1 (Jiji Press)--Australia's women's softball team competing in this summer's Tokyo Olympics arrived in Japan on Tuesday morning, becoming the first group of foreign athletes to visit the country since the games were postponed last year due to the COVID-19 pandemic.

 [Copyright The Jiji Press, Ltd.]